ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation: Experimental Results

 \section{Experimental Results}

-Our experimental objectives are three-fold.
-First, we test ETC-NLG on the Italian portion of the epistolary corpus of Italo Svevo~\cite{svevo-analysis}, a famous Italian author of the early 20th century, to quantify the impact of dialectal and archaic expressions on the quality of generated sentences.
-Secondly, we compare the performances of ETC-NLG on Italian and English languages by employing the European Parliament Proceedings (EuroParl) parallel corpus \cite{europarl}.
-Lastly, we perform an empirical evaluation of the obtained results and present an intrinsic evaluation method based on topic modeling quality over conditionally-generated texts.
+Our experimental objectives are three-fold: first, we test ETC-NLG on the Italian subset of the epistolary corpus of Italo Svevo~\cite{svevo-analysis}, a famous Italian author of the early 20th century, to quantify the impact of dialectal and archaic expressions on the quality of generated sentences.
+Secondly, we compare the performances of ETC-NLG on Italian and English by leveraging a portion of the European Parliament Proceedings (EuroParl) parallel corpus~\cite{europarl}.
+Finally, we perform an empirical evaluation of the obtained results and present an intrinsic evaluation method based on topic modeling quality over conditionally-generated texts.

-\paragraph{Data}
+\subsection{Data}

 The Svevo Corpus contains 5419 sequences ranging from few words to multiple sentences.
-Each sequence is annotated with one or more topics by two domain experts using a set of five main topics (family, literature, work, travel, health) and five subtopics that were found during a previous analyis of the corpus~\cite{svevo-analysis2}.
-We aggregate most of the subtopics and obtain a final set of 6 topics, corresponding to the five main ones and the family subtopic ``wife".
-The EuroParl EN-IT corpus, instead, does not contain topic annotations and is composed by almost 2 million parallel sentences collected from proceedings of the European Parliament.
-We only select the first 50'000 sentences in both languages for our experiments.
+Each sequence is annotated with one or more topics by two domain experts using a set of five main topics (family, literature, work, travel, health) and five sub-topics that were found during a previous analysis of the corpus~\cite{svevo-analysis2}.
+We aggregate most of the sub-topics with main topics to reduce sparsity and obtain a final set of documents annotated by 6 topics: \textit{family} (1669 seq.), \textit{wife} (1298 seq.), \textit{travel} (821 seq.), \textit{health} (552 seq.), \textit{literature} (544 seq.) and \textit{work} (535 seq.).
+The EuroParl corpus does not contain topic annotations and comprises almost 2 million parallel sentences collected from parallel Italian-English proceedings of the European Parliament.
+We only select the first 50'000 sentences for our modeling experiments.

+Table \ref{tab:example_labels} reports examples of Svevo corpus gold annotations (top part), which are manually annotated by expert curators, and English Europarl annotations (bottom part), produced using a contextual topic model.
+Sentences can have multiple labels with possibly overlapping meanings, causing a higher uncertainty in predictions for the resulting discriminator model.
+Therefore, the quality of topic annotations plays a fundamental role.
+The interpretation of topics is often straightforward for the Europarl corpus, while it may require significant domain-specific knowledge in the case of the Svevo corpus.
+Readers are referred to~\cite{svevo-analysis,svevo-analysis2} for additional details on the latter.